jundalisay/sp/content/en/research/ranald/hands/chapter-20.md

 Paris.
 Yearly, thousands of
 to Paris
 men, women,
 and are never heard of again.

-In
-1935, according to police records, almost sixteen thousand persons were reported "missing" in France's capital.
+In 1935, according to police records, almost 16,000 persons were reported "missing" in France's capital.

 These include husbands who have deserted their families, mothers who have left children, runaway boys and the well, the lonely girls, old, young and middle-aged, the sick and and the sorely missed, the honest and the crooked on second thought, not the crooked, for criminals' trademarks are in the files of the Paris Surete, just as American felons' are on record in
 Washington.

 And
 these amazing figures apply to a city where everyone is re-